Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 This tutorial is part one of a three part tutorial series that will configure and deploy an example of the Private Connectivity pattern.

-In later tutorials, an example Private Link Service will be created using an AKS cluster and internal Load Balancer and a Managed application will be deployed from the Service Catalog.
+In later tutorials, an example Private Link Service will be created using an AKS cluster and internal Load Balancer and a Managed application will be deployed from the service catalog.

 ## Before you begin